pmiguelpinto90/ShiftDisplay/README.md

   `decimalPlaces`: number of digits following the decimal point;
   if not specified, the default is 2.

-  `customs`: array of bytes initialized with the custom characters to set, in 7seg format, each byte is a character on the display, from left to right;
+  `customs`: array of bytes initialized with the custom characters to set, encoded in 7segment format, each byte is a character on the display, from left to right;
   array length must match display size.

   `characters`: array of chars initialized with the characters to set, each char is a character on the display, from left to right;